mmihaltz/hunlp-pipeline/README.md

 - huntoken
 - hunpos
 - hunmorph

-You can get the all of the above in one package from:
+*Note*: You can get the all of the above with trained models in one package from:
 https://bitbucket.org/mmihaltz/hun-tools-bin

 4. In `010.huntoken`, `011.hunmorph`, `011.hunpos-hunmorph` set the HUNTDIR variable to the directory that contains the tools in 3.